 In 1917, the first international commercial flight took place.
 Over 70 years later, the Internet came into being.
 Accessibility and the spread of information are why businesses have been able to broaden their international dealings over the last century.
 Fast-forward to 2007, cross-border capital flows peaked at US$13 trillion in capital per year before the 2008 financial crisis brought that figure tumbling down.

 Since then, global financial institutions still invest internationally but focus more on stable, conservative investments.
-While the amount of cross-border capital is significantly less than in 2007, it’s safe to say banks place more emphasis on secure, low-risk investments — leading to a more prosperous economy.
+While the amount of cross-border capital is significantly less than in 2007, it’s safe to say banks place more emphasis on secure, low-risk investments (unlike, say, high-risk cryptocurrencies); that’s leading to a more prosperous global economy.
 What are the long-term effects of the 2008 financial crisis?
 And how has it altered the state of financial globalization and the trends in global financial markets?

 European banks divest; Japanese and Canadian banks don’t